Generalized particle dynamics in anti de Sitter spaces: A source for dark energy: Modeling Dark Energy

 In Figure \ref{figHtz} we numerically plot $H(z)t(z)$ against redshift, showing that $\Omega_{X} \sim 0.7$ represents the most acceptable behavior.\\

 {\bf{Deceleration parameter:}} This will explicitly show the late accelerating behavior.
 From (\ref{H}) we have

-In Figure \ref{figqz}, the deceleration parameter has been plotted against redshift for $\Omega_{X} \sim 0.7, \Omega_M \sim 0.3$.
-The plot confirms that our model indeed results in an early decelerating and late accelerating universe.
+In Figure \ref{figqz}, the deceleration parameter has been plotted against redshift for $\Omega_{X} \sim 0.7, \Omega_M \sim 0.3$ with different values of $b$.
+The plots confirm that our model indeed results in an early decelerating and late accelerating universe.
 Moreover, onset of the recent accelerating phase, when the universe was $\sim 60 \%$ of its present size ($z = 0.6$), is also confirmed by our model.\\

 {\bf{Equation of state (EOS):}} The effective EOS of DE in our model is \be w_X(z)= \frac{2q(z)-1}{3[1-\Omega_M(z)]} =-1+\frac{2b(1+z)^2}{3}. \ee The expression has been obtained by a binomial expansion considering small $b$ and dropping terms of order $(1+z)^4$ or higher, as before.
 Obviously, since $b$ is negative and non-zero, the effective EOS of dark energy candidate satisfies $w_X<-1$.
 So it shows a phantom like behavior that is as claimed by SN1a Gold data set \cite{pdlobs}.